jayantasamaddar/quick-reference/aws/messaging/sqs/README.md

 - **Educational institutes**: Preventing a student from enrolling in a course before registering for an account
 - **Online ticketing system**: Where tickets are distributed on a first come first serve basis

 > **Note**: FIFO queues also provide **exactly-once processing**, but have a limited number of transactions per second (TPS).
-By default this is: 300 messages/s without batching and 3000 messages/s with batching.
+By default this is: `300 messages/s without batching` and `3000 messages/s with batching`.
 You can use Amazon SQS high throughput mode with your FIFO queue to increase your transaction limit.
 For details on using high throughput mode, see High throughput for FIFO queues.
 For information on throughput quotas, see Quotas related to messages.

 ---